jon-edward/web_python/README.md

 logging.

-Lines of `requirements.txt` (if it exists in the project directory) are fed directory to `micropip.install`, which allows for very simple package installation when a pure Python wheel is available.
+Lines of `requirements.txt` (if it exists in the project directory) are fed directly to `micropip.install`, which allows for very simple package installation when a pure Python wheel is available.
 See [packages built by Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) for some common packages which don't have a pure Python wheel.